 Kosher Certified: No animal derivatives

 Eating seasonally naturally balances the mucous membranes of the intestinal tract and supports healthy elimination and microbiology year-round.
-Warm, higher-fat winter foods lubricate in the dry, cold winter.
-Dry and astringent spring foods antidote the tendency for excess mucus in the spring, and the cooling fruits and veggies of summer keep the intestinal skin from overheating in the summer.
+Warm, higher-fat winter foods lubricate the gut during the dry, cold winter.
+Dry and astringent spring foods antidote the tendency for excess mucus production during the spring, and the cooling fruits and veggies of summer keep the intestinal skin from overheating during the summer.

 Exercise is one of the simplest cures for lack of bowel movement.
 80% of Americans do not exercise regularly.
 (1) This sedentary lifestyle can be a primary factor in the etiology of sluggish bowels.
 From the Ayurvedic perspective, exercise is primarily an activity to pump life force, or prana, into every cell of the body.
 Deep nasal breathing during a brisk walk will provide the desired benefits and will soothe the nervous system while energizing the body.
 (2-4)